-If you watch public television and love to travel, chances are you own a couple of Rick Steves Travel Guides – or you've thumbed through a few, when thinking of traveling to Europe.
+If you watch public TV and love travel, chances are you own a couple of Rick Steves Travel Guides – or you've thumbed through a few, when thinking of traveling to Europe.

-His advice and suggestions give both newbie and experienced travelers a broad perspective on European history and culture, while savoring the best the Continent has to offer up close and personally.
+His advice and on-point sugges-tions give newbie and seasoned travelers alike a broad perspective on European culture and history, while savoring the best Europe offers to experience up close and personally.

-For traveling Americans, it’s not uncommon to see fellow country-men with one of the familiar yellow and blue Rick Steves Travel Guides under their arm or bulging from their backpack in some far-flung corner of the Conti-nent.
+For traveling Americans, it’s not uncommon to see fellow countrymen with one of the familiar blue and yellow Rick Steves Travel Guides under an arm or bulging from a backpack in some far flung corner of the Continent.

-Or, chatting up like-minded travelers in some picturesque off the beaten track locale, doing what Rick Steves' brand of travel does best: see Europe like a local European.
+Or chatting up like-minded travelers in some picturesque off the beaten track locale, doing what Rick Steves' style of travel does best: seeing Europe like a European.

 Having made his first Continental trip as a teenager, he’s grown to be the authority figure for travelers wanting a personally styled, fully-immersed European trip.

-Whether you travel independently using Europe travel packages to build your own itinerary, or choose a Rick Steves tour from his list of escorted vacations, when you follow any of Rick Steves Travel Guides, you'll experience a trip to Europe that's packed with value, close to the ground, and as Rick routinely says: like a temporary European.
+Whether you travel independently using your own itinerary, or choose a Rick Steves tour from his growing list of escorted vacations, when you follow a Rick Steves Travel Guide, you'll experience a European trip close to the ground, packed with value, and as Rick routinely says: like a temporary European.

-In Rick Steves Travel Guides you’ll find his personal travel recommendations to be authentic, candid, and credible.
+In Rick's travel guides you’ll find his personal travel recommendations to be authentic, candid, and always credible.

-His tips of what to do and where to go, what to see and what to avoid, are always on the mark.
+His tips of what to do and where to go, what to see and what to avoid, are consistently on the mark.

-Rick Steves books are known for pushing travelers to stay in, and eat at, small local establishments, some of which he's personally patronized for years.
+Rick Steves guides are known to push travelers to stay in and eat at small local establishments, many of which he's personally patronized for years.

-A teacher in disguise, Rick Steves travel books guide you through the art, history, and architecture of Europe, and you won’t even know you were in class!
+A teacher in disguise, Rick's travel books guide you through the art, history, and architecture of Europe, and you won’t even know you were in class!

 If you want to see Europe like a European, with a keen appreciation for what makes them and their countries tick, the first of Rick Steves Travel Guides to read should be one of his earliest works - constantly up-dated and increasingly popular: Europe Through The Back Door.